MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 - Review change management processes and bottlenecks for opportunities to streamline, and use more Microsoft resources.

-- Provide general feedback on the [Office 365 ](https://go.microsoft.com/fwlink/p/?linkid=860047) space on the Microsoft Tech Community and specific feedback in the admin feedback tool.
+- Provide general feedback on the [Office 365 ](https://go.microsoft.com/fwlink/p/?linkid=860047) area of the Microsoft Tech Community and specific feedback in the admin feedback tool.

 - Train users to provide app specific feedback using the Smile button in Office apps.